Ponggongan inscription: Discovery and location

+The Ponggongan inscription is located in the middle of rice fields and is protected by a fence and a roof.

 This inscription was first reported by Nicolaas Johannes Krom, an epigraphist and archaeologist, in Oudheidkundig Verslag (or Archaeological Report), published by the Bataviaasch Genootschap van Kusten en Wetenschappen (the Royal Batavian Society of Arts and Sciences) in 1912.
 The archaeological inventory data was primarily compiled by Louis Constant Westenenk, the Dutch Assistant Resident assigned to Fort de Kock (now Bukittinggi).

-The Ponggongan inscription is believed to have been discovered in an irrigated rice field, located specifically in Ponggongan, Nagari Pagaruyung, Tanjung Emas District, Tanah Datar Regency, West Sumatra.
+The Ponggongan inscription is believed to have been discovered in an irrigated rice field, located specifically in Ponggongan, Pagaruyung Nagari (village), Tanjung Emas District, Tanah Datar Regency, West Sumatra.
 Ponggongan can be reached by following the Batang Selo river upstream, just to the north of Bukit Gombak.
 The inscription itself is situated on a plateau, approximately 430 meters above sea level.
 The rice field lies within an alluvial plain with a gently sloping topography (2%).
 To reach the inscription's location, one must walk about 30 meters across the rice field embankment.
 When it was first discovered, the inscription was submerged in the field's water, but it has since been relocated onto a platform and is now protected by a traditional dome (measuring 6.2 m x 6.3 m, or 39.06 m²) with an iron fence surrounding it.

 The inscription is one of five cataloged by Krom in his inventory at Ponggongan.
 The others are referred to as the Pagaruyung V inscription, the Pagaruyung VIII inscription (also known as Ponggongan II), the Pagaruyung IX inscription, and the Pagaruyung X inscription.
 The Pagaruyung V and Pagaruyung VIII inscriptions are currently housed in the Adityawarman Inscription Complex, while the Pagaruyung IX inscription is kept in the Collection Room of the Batusangkar Archaeological Heritage Conservation Center.

 The word ponggongan in the local language literally means "burning" or "firing places."
 Nearby, an ancient goldsmith workshop site was uncovered during excavations led by Budi Istiawan in 2010–2011.
 The site is estimated to date from the 16th or 17th century, and the use of fire at this location likely accounts for the name of the area.

 Physical description

 Two stone inscriptions were found in the Ponggongan rice field.
-One of them, known as the Ponggongan inscription, has fourteen lines of eroded inscription,according to Krom.
+One of them, known as the Ponggongan inscription, has fourteen lines of eroded inscription, according to Krom.
 The other stone, located nearby, has no inscription.

 This inscription is made of tuff, a common material for inscriptions during the reign of King Adityawarman.
 The dimensions of the inscription are 150 cm high, 90 cm wide, and 30 cm thick.
 The flat, but heavily weathered, stone inscription has a slight elevation on the upper right side.
 The severe damage and abrasion to the surface of the inscription are the result of weathering and time, as well as the fragile nature of the stone, which makes the inscription difficult to read.
 To date, no in-depth study has been conducted to interpret the inscription's contents due to its severe damage.